 The builder is cagey about referrals or brushes off requests to see work they have carried out previously.
 Past jobs are a builder’s CV and satisfied customers are their best reference, so a reliable professional will be more than willing to show off their best work.

-2. They knock and ask for work
+2. A cowboy builder knocks and asks for work

 Have they just turned up on the door step offering to do a quick fix of something they’ve spotted while passing?
 Or are they spinning a story about having completed some work in the area and have some extra materials they could use for your house.
 Boy scouts used to come round and ask for a bob a job.
 This approach by ‘builders’ could result in a bodged job.